- Updated On:

 Convinced of the importance of his discovery, John Campbell Miles quickly pegged out a lease he named Mount Isa (after Mount Ida, a West Australian gold field).
 As word spread of his discovery, prospectors moved into the region, pegging out 118 leases by the end of 1923.

 As leases were pegged out, individual miner’s camps were established to the west of the Leichhardt River.
 In November 1923 a very simple general store, built with hessian and iron, was established among the camps.

 On 19 January 1924, Mount Isa Mines Ltd was established.
-Australia’s most distant mine from sea port or coal field.
 The owners of the Mount Isa lease acquired all of the surrounding mining leases by the end of 1925.